MAT496-Monsoon2025-SNU/AryanRastogi72-LLM-Capstone-Project-MAT496-SNU/README.md

 ### Overview
 This project is an advanced conversational AI agent designed to act as a "team" of travel specialists.
 A user interacts with the system, providing trip details such as origin, destination, budget, dates, and the number of travellers.
 The system orchestrates a team of specialist agents—a **Travel Agent** (for flights) and a **Hotel Agent** (for accommodation)—to research live options in parallel.

-Using the **Amadeus API** for flights and **Booking.com (via RapidAPI)** for hotels, the agents fetch real-time data including prices, ratings, and direct booking links.
+Using the **Amadeus API** for flights and hotels, the agents fetch real-time data including prices, ratings, and direct booking links.
 The system then consolidates these findings into a comprehensive, formatted itinerary that respects the user's budget and preferences.
 The entire application state is managed using **LangGraph**, featuring persistent memory to track the conversation and context.

 **Disclaimer:** Please note that the flight and hotel data provided by this agent are for demonstration purposes.
-Due to the nature of the free/test API tiers used (Amadeus Test Environment and RapidAPI), the pricing and availability are not guaranteed to be 100% accurate or real-time and will likely differ from final booking prices.
+Due to the nature of the free/test API tiers used (Amadeus Test Environment), pricing and availability are not guaranteed to be 100% accurate or real-time and may differ from final booking prices.

 ### Reason for picking up this project
 This project was selected to synthesise and demonstrate mastery of all the major advanced topics covered in the course: